patrickjames242/in-memory-db-table/README.md

 # in-memory-db-table

-`in-memory-db-table` is a small TypeScript library for storing records in memory while querying them with database-style indexed equality lookups.
+`in-memory-db-table` is a small TypeScript library for MobX-backed in-memory tables with database-style indexed equality lookups.

-It is extracted from the scheduler state layer in the SchoolMate application, where it is used as the central client-side store for things like:
+It is useful for app state that behaves like a normalized relational graph in memory, such as:

-- schedule entries keyed by `courseSectionId` and `periodId`
+- records keyed by a foreign key or status field
-- course sections keyed by `courseId`
+- join tables for many-to-many relationships
-- conflicts keyed by `conflictType` and `periodId`
+- filtered collections that must stay in sync as data is inserted, updated, or removed
-- join tables such as course-section-to-teacher and course-section-to-class mappings
+- lookup-heavy UI state where exact-match reads are common

 The core idea is simple: